-CSI Fish & Game promote hunting various ways including through newsletters like Both Barrels, our annual preseason magazine and in the local papers.
+CSI Fish & Game promote hunting in various ways including through newsletters like Both Barrels, our annual pre-season magazine and in the local papers.

-Through this promotion it’s important that we show hunters and the general public who we are as game bird hunters and what we value – like recreating in public wetlands, hunting with dogs, and harvesting free range birds to feed our families and hunting buddies.
+Through this promotion it is important that we show the general public who we are as game bird hunters and what we value – like family trips to wetlands, hunting in public places, hunting with dogs, and harvesting free-range birds to feed our families.

 Email photos for consideration to Rhys Adams: firstname.lastname@example.org

 Rhys Adams, Central South Island Fish & Game Officer

 - June 2021

 - March 2021